UCR-Robotics/ee106/docs/lab2.rst

 Demo Checklist
 --------------

 - Show the Jackal driving toward obstacles
-- In a separate terminal, run ``rostopic echo /jackal_robot_status`` and demonstrate “critical”, “major”, and “minor” messages
 - Open RViz with the RobotModel, TF, and LaserScan displays enabled

 Grading Rubric